f4exb/sdrangel/Readme.md

 [XTRX](https://xtrx.io) is supported through the set of [xtrx libraries](https://github.com/xtrx-sdr/images).

 Before starting SDRangel you have to add the library directory to the `LD_LIBRARY_PATH` variable for example with `export LD_LIBRARY_PATH=/opt/install/xtrx-images/lib:$LD_LIBRARY_PATH`.

-&#9888; There are USB errors when first starting with XTRX after plugging it in.
-The only way to work around this is to restart SDRangel application.

 &#9888; Reception may stall sometimes particularly with sample rates lower than 5 MS/s and also after changes.
 You may need to stop and restart the device (stop/start button) to recover.